jvytee/shopalone/README.md

 All this is possible without sacrificing privacy of individuals - User accounts are not necessary and geodata is imported from OpenStreetMap.

 ## Project State
-The 48 hours of the #wirvsvirus hackathon did not suffice to implement the full web service, but a first backend version serving a REST-API works flawlessly.
+The 48 hours of the #wirvsvirus hackathon did not suffice to implement the full web service, but a first backend version serving a small REST-API works.
-More functionality as well as a web frontend will be added incrementally.
+A minimal web frontend is work in progress, visualizations are still missing.
 Feedback and contributions are highly welcome!

 ## Setup